zwanoto/shiny_example_project/README.md

    - Write the aggregated data frames to the database.

 4. **Data Visualization with Shiny App:**
-   - Launch the Shiny app `ConsoleInsights - Your Google Search Console Analyzer`.
+   - Launch the Shiny app `ConsoleInsights - Your Google Search Console Analyzer` available at [www.statuno.com](http://www.statuno.com).
    - Navigate through various tabs and input options to interactively visualize and analyze the extracted data.

 ## How to Run